Troubleshoot Web Deploy problems with Visual Studio

 A connection attempt failed because the connected party did not properly respond after a period

-The text highlighted in this error (and the other errors below) is the key to understanding the nature of the problem.
+The text highlighted in this error (and the other errors in the following sections) is the key to understanding the nature of the problem.
 Web Deploy didn't get a reply from the server, so Visual Studio can't distinguish between several possible causes.
 As a result, it gives a list of things to try.

 Is the web management service installed?